 To start using the software you do not have to install anything on your local machine.
 You only need to perform a basic configuration which consists of a few steps:

-- Account registration - creating an account in CodeTwo user panel.
+- Account registration - creating an account for the program's User Panel;

-First, you need to set up an account with CodeTwo Email Signatures for Office 365.
-To do that go to the product website and click Create account.
+First, you need to set up an account to be used with the User Panel of CodeTwo Email Signatures for Office 365.
+To do that, go to the product's website and click Create account (Fig. 1.).